How Cooling Tower Water Treatment Protects Your System

 What is cooling tower water treatment?

-It’s the process of managing water quality in a cooling tower to prevent scale, corrosion, and biological growth that can damage equipment or reduce efficiency.
+It is the structured process of managing water quality to control scale, corrosion, and biological growth in cooling towers.

-What’s the best way to maintain a cooling tower system?
+What’s the best way to optimize system performance?